CraigeHales/RedClock/README.md

 </div>

 ## License
 Code I wrote is BSD license, see license file.
 There is some Apache license code in the IOT directory.
-Some code came from StackOverflow which might be MIT license and is identified with a URL. https://meta.stackexchange.com/questions/271080/the-mit-license-clarity-on-using-code-on-stack-overflow-and-stack-exchange https://docs.espressif.com/projects/esp-idf/en/latest/esp32/COPYRIGHT.html describes many licenses that might apply to code that might be mixed in here as well.
+Some code came from StackOverflow. *I do not know the licensing status of that code.* https://docs.espressif.com/projects/esp-idf/en/latest/esp32/COPYRIGHT.html describes many licenses that might apply to code that might be mixed in here as well.